-Our Biomechanics concentration will give you a competitive advantage in the biomedical industry.
+Our biomechanics concentration will give students a competitive advantage in the biomedical industry.
 Available to both undergraduate and graduate engineering students, this five-course concentration covers topics in tissue engineering, the strength and structural behavior of biocompatible materials, and the application of solid and fluid mechanics to biological systems in health and disease.

 Concentration Requirements

-Students accepted into the concentration will choose five courses:
+Students accepted into the concentration will choose five courses.
+Students must choose two from the following list of biology courses:

 BIOL 207